kerhbal/JavaLearning/README.md

 During a play, any disks of the opponent's color that are in a straight line and bounded by the piece just placed and another piece of the current player's color are turned over to the current player's color.

-The object of the game is to have the majority of pieces turned to display your color when the last playable empty square is filled.
+The objective of the game is to have the majority of pieces turned to display your color when the last playable empty square is filled.

 ```$xslt
 Score: 2 : 2